 Amount of diffuse light that is emitted.
 This is a non-physical control.
 You could use a light with Diffuse Amount 0.0 to act purely as a source of highlights for your scene objects.

-Below we go from default (1.0) to 0.5 and then 0.0 (no contribution).
+diffuse = 0.0 diffuse = 0.5diffuse = 1.0